dantemazza/name-classifier/README.md

 # name-classifier

+## Introduction
 This supervised learning model predicts the sex of baby names using a kaggle dataset.
+The objective of this project was to see if we could make an accurate prediction on the sex associated with a name using a limited range of morphological features.
+This includes:
+* n-gram combinations (i.e. "an", "ine", "hew")
+* suffixes (including last-letters)
+For example, if a name has the suffix "ine", this usually points to female(Josephine, Caroline, etc.).
+The goal was to get the model to recognize this and perhaps more subtle features that humans would not consciously think about(perhaps a name containing the bigram "lo" is more closely associated with male names, for example).

+## Program flow
 The data is first processed and mapped in dataParser.py.
 Features used are common ngrams and suffixes(including last letters), extracted using the **nltk** library in features/grams.py.
 These morphological features are assembled into a **NumPy** design matrix in features/extractFeatures.py.
 The data is then loaded into **PyTorch** tensors in launch.py to train a Perceptron (single-layered neural network for binary classification).
 The model will make predictions on CV/Test sets and on any custom dataset in the test_cases directory.

 ## Setup
 Here is how to get started with running the project: